How does EdAid's Deferred Payment Plan in the UK work?

 How does payment work?

-Students in our Full-Time or Part-Time Online courses can defer their entire tuition fee until after they’ve graduated or left the program.*
+Students in our On-Campus courses or Full-Time or Part-Time Online courses can defer their entire tuition fee (minus the deposit for on-campus students) until after they’ve graduated or left the program.*

-Once you leave Flatiron School, you will have a three-month grace period before payments begin.
-After the three month period has passed, and you are earning a minimum of £1,666.67 per month (annualised to £20,000 per year) in total pre-tax income, you will begin monthly payments at 10% of total pre-tax monthly income.
+Once you graduate from Flatiron School, you will have a three-month grace period before payments begin.
+After the grace period has passed, and you are earning a minimum of £1,666.67 per month (annualised to £20,000 per year) in total pre-tax income, you will begin monthly payments at 10% of total pre-tax monthly income.
 You will continue to make payments until repayment of the deferred tuition is made, plus any interest accrued, or 120 months have passed since the end of your grace period, whichever comes first.

 You will set up monthly payments via the EdAid platform.
 On the 1st of each month, payments will be initiated from your designated bank account by Direct Debit.